liquid-labs/catalyst-standards/package-standards.md

     * `package.json`
     * `go.mod`
   * ensure that where the `package.json` and `go.mod` files refer to the same package, they refer to the same version of that package.
+  * have a clean `npm audit` report at the time of publishing.